Magnesium Fluoride – MgF2

 lenses, windows, mirrors, filters and prisms

-TA very durable material resistant to mechanical and thermal shock and used for prisms, windows and lenses from the vacuum ultraviolet to the infrared region of 7.5 microns.
+Magnesium Fluoride is a very durable material, resistant to mechanical and thermal shock and used for prisms, windows and lenses from the vacuum ultraviolet to the infrared region of 7.5 microns.
 MgF² is a birefringent material making it effective as a polarising element in the ultraviolet region.

 |Transmission Range||0.11 – 7.5 µ|